Silbena/EndoSingleCell/README.md

 # Overwiew
 Transcriptomic analysis of human endometrium and exploration of TENT protein family role in endometrial cells and in the menstrual cycle.
+To read the full report go to %rarr; `mn_msb_report.pdf`.

 # Data
 RNA single-cell sequencing data publish in [Mapping the temporal and spatial dynamics of the human endometrium in vivo and in vitro](https://www.nature.com/articles/s41588-021-00972-2) and available under Endometrium tab in the [Reproductive Cell Atlas](https://www.reproductivecellatlas.org/non-pregnant-uterus.html).